Part of the law series of articles.

 - In demonstrating claims of ownership, private parties may petition for use rights as prescribed by law.

-- The national budget comprises all public revenue and expenditure of the Commonwealth and its Constituents.
+- The national budget comprises all public revenue and expenditure of the Commonwealth and its constituents.

 - The national budget expresses the Commonwealth’s economic and financial policy.